williamtnguyen/SJSU-TT/README.md

 $ npm run install-frontend
 ```

+Lastly, navigate to the `/config` folder and make a copy of the `secrets.example.json` file and name it `secrets.json`.
+Please reach out for the MongoDB connection string.

 ## Running the application

 The client/server paradigm means the frontend and backend are separate applications that communicate to eachother.
 To run the full-stack application, we need to start both servers: